 Poisson Problem (constant $k$)

-This example conducts a resolution test for a steady state, 2-D temperarture conservation equation, i.e. a Poisson equation, assuming a constant thermal conductivity $k$.
+This example performs a resolution test for the steady-state 2-D temperature conservation equation, i.e., the Poisson equation, assuming constant thermal conductivity $k$.

 The temperature equation is solved for each resolution in a loop and the maximum and mean temperature is stored.
-In theory, the exact solution of the problem should be reached with increasing resolution.
+In theory, increasing the resolution should asymptotically approach the exact solution of the problem.

 For more details on the model setup and the physics or the numerical scheme, please see the exercise or the documentation